Kabochar/Kabochar/README.md

 Hi there 👋, my name is Kabocha.
 Welcome to my github profile😎.

-Prefer to unbounded language to solve tech problems.
+Prefer unbounded language to solve tech problems.

 - 🔭 I’m currently working on learning more about tech solutions.
 - 📫 How to reach me: anemailbox@163.com